oggy/rspec_outlines/README.markdown

 `a`, `b`, and `c` set to the values given in the table below it.
 Easy, huh?

-Aside from being a more readable way to write repetitive specs, tables are a great way to see that you've covered all the combination of arguments you need to test.
+Aside from being a more readable way to write repetitive specs, tables are a great way to see that you've covered all the combinations of arguments you need to test.

 For example, suppose in the above example you want to ensure you've checked